-At this time, semaphore does support using SSH keys that are password protected.
+At this time, semaphore does not support using SSH keys that are password protected.

 For Git Repositories that use SSH authentication, the Git Repository you are trying to clone from needs to have your public key associated to the private key.